- Where can I find information on government policy and legislation about communication needs?

 - Do these services charge a fee?
 Would I have to pay the fee?

-Services offered through the NHS are free at point of service.
-Some independent consultants and private companies will charge a fee for their service.
-Charitable bodies may offer a combination, with some advice being free and more bespoke services incurring a cost.
-Funding may be available through your school or local authority.
+Services offered through the NHS are free at the point of use.
+Some independent consultants and private companies charge a fee for their service.
+Charitable bodies may offer advice for free but charge for more bespoke services.
+You may be able to get funding from your school or local authority.